Oriental fruit fly

 A distinctive feature of oriental fruit fly is that they can infest several kinds of fruit while it is still hard green or immature.
 Most other fruit fly species do not infest immature fruit.

 The common Queensland fruit fly is a similar size but is a reddish-brown colour.
 It is not known to infest immature fruit.
-An expert is needed to identify oriental fruit fly under a microscope, so if you suspect an exotic fruit fly species is present, please report it.
+An expert is needed to identify oriental fruit fly under a microscope, so report any suspect exotic fruit fly species.

-Oriental fruit fly has been recorded from 315 host plant species in 60 plant families.
-Most fruit and above ground vegetables are susceptible to attack.
+Oriental fruit fly has been recorded from nearly 500 host plant species in 81 plant families.
+Most fruit and above-ground vegetables are susceptible to attack.

 There was an outbreak of oriental fruit fly (then known as papaya fruit fly) in Queensland in the late 1990s.
 During the eradication process, oriental fruit fly was found to breed in 35 host species and caused considerable damage to many types of fruit including coffee berries and green papaya/papaw.